All Power To the Imagination

 But Diane di Prima—poet, printer, feminist, Buddhist, anarchist, pacifist, cultural revolutionary— packs a lot of life into those pages.

 In the late 50s and 60s di Prima lived in New York and California and worked in poetry and theatre circles as the counterculture was on the rise.
 She was friends with some of the Beat writers and was a literary collaborator of Leroi Jones (later Amiri Baraka).
-Later on, she taught at the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder.
+Starting in the mid-70s, she taught at the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder.
 One of her brilliant and useful lectures from Naropa is entitled, “By Any Means Necessary,” on how to get your work out and circulating.